LorisBarbisan/gig-event-connect/replit.md

-# Event Crew - Replit Migration
+# Event Link - Replit Migration

 ## Project Overview
-Event Crew is a freelancer marketplace platform specifically designed for the events industry.
+Event Link is a freelancer marketplace platform specifically designed for the events industry.
 The platform connects event professionals (freelancers) with recruiters/companies looking for skilled crew members.

 ## Architecture
 - **Frontend**: React with TypeScript, using Wouter for routing